white-house

 First Responders

 Within hours of the crash, over 300 firemen and 1,000 police officers from across Scotland arrived to aid in the search for victims and recovery of evidence.
-In the following months, hundreds more UK and US investigators joined these efforts, which spanned a disaster area of 845 square miles.
+In the following months, hundreds more U.K. and U.S. investigators joined these efforts, which covered a search area of 845 square miles.

 Laundry ladies